41 Black Friday Marketing Ideas For 2025 (eCommerce)

 PRO TIP

-Announce this flexi approach to returns & exchanges across popular channels by saying something like: “Our return window is extended to 60 days for BFCM—it’ll last from <date> to <date>”
+Want a creative Black Friday Cyber Monday strategy using this flexi-approach?
+Announce returns & exchanges across popular channels by saying something like: “Our return window is extended to 60 days for BFCM—it’ll last from <date> to <date>”

 You might like: 14 Brilliant Examples of eCommerce Return Policy (+ Proven Tips)